BritishPandaChick/100-days-of-code/log.md

 **Thoughts** After looking through the project prompt e-mails in my inbox, I decided to make a pizza for the Daily CSS Images.
 I looked a few sample projects to get some inspiration, but I mostly did this project on my own.
 I didn't want to make a regular pizza so I had a little fun decorating my pizza.
 I kept my design pretty simple so I could focus on getting the right shape and size for the elements I was working with.
 It isn't perfect and I'll try adding black lines in the future to show the slices.

 **Link(s) to work**: [Daily CSS Images Day 11-Pizza](https://codepen.io/BritishPandaChick/full/QMYWRB/)

+### Day 16: September 2017

+**Today's Progress**: Started building a tourist attraction website for 30 Days, 30 Sites challenge.
+I finished most of the HTML.
+Did some CSS work for navigation and map.

+**Thoughts** Looked at the sample website and a few CodePen examples before I started.
+I decided to make a fictional tourist attraction website for Storybrooke, Maine.
+The biggest challenge building this website was knowing what to put on the home page for a tourist attraction.
+I put in placeholders for things I'd like to add, but most of the focus was just putting most of the HTML on the site.
+I took some time to play with the CSS to get the navigation bar ready.
+I put a map to the real life location on my site.
+I changed the width to expand the map on the website.
+Biggest challenge has been the image at the top of the site.
+It isn't quite centered, but I'll play around with it as I keep building my website.

+**Link(s) to work**: [30 Days, 30 Sites Day 3-Tourist Attraction site](https://codepen.io/BritishPandaChick/full/wqNGKL/)